-Adolescent Literacy Model (ALM) is a comprehensive literacy approach designed for middle and high school classrooms as a way to integrate literacy in all content areas.
-CTL focuses on these five subdomains:
+The Adolescent Literacy Model (ALM) is a comprehensive literacy approach designed for intermediate, middle, and high school classrooms to integrate literacy into all content areas.
+CTL focuses on these subdomains:

 1) Academic Dialogue